StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 ### Example: Response time

 The `Greater than or equal` check function can alert you when one of your telemetry streams is above a certain threshold.

-* A DEVIATING health state is returned when `DeviatingThreshold` is crossed
-* A CRITICAL health state is returned when the metric stream value is above the specified `CriticalThreshold`.
+A DEVIATING or CRITICAL health state will be returned if the specified `DeviatingThreshold` or `CriticalThreshold` is crossed.

 Use this function to make sure you meet your SLO for maximum response time, for example: